elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/index.md

 !!! overview ""
     :fontawesome-regular-bookmark: **Description**
-    This is the FAIR lesson plan.
+    Are you a trainer and looking for material on teaching researchers or your peers (trainers, data stewards, policy makers etc.) on FAIR data?
+Do you want community help in creating inspiring FAIR data lessons?
+Then this FAIR Lesson Plan handbook might be of use, providing you guidance on teaching about FAIR data to integrate in your organisation's curriculum.
+Note that the FAIR lesson Plan handbook is still under development, as part of various hackathons-style events that have been organised with the (beyond life sciences) community since June 2022.
+The FAIR Lesson Plan Handbook is an initiative of ELIXIR (https://elixir-europe.org/), and is based on the FAIRsFAIR Teaching Handbook (https://fairsfair.gitbook.io/fair-teaching-handbook/) and its lesson plans (https://fairsfair.gitbook.io/fair-teaching-handbook/0lessonplans).
 Add a short description of the training materail should be inserted here.

     </br>